apnadkarni/blt/doc/drawerset.rst

     "horizontal", then the height calculated to display all the drawers.
     The default is "0".

-  **-orient** *orientation*
-    Specifies the orientation of the *drawerset*.  *Orientation* may be "vertical" (drawers run left to right) or "horizontal" (drawers run top to bottom).
-The default is "horizontal".

-  **-relheight** *number*
-    Specifies the relative height of drawers to the *drawerset* window.
-    *Number* is a number between 0.0 and 1.0.
-If *number* is "1.0", then each drawer will take up the entire *drawerset* window.
-If *number* is 0.0, and **-orient** is "vertical", then the height of each drawer is computed from the requested height of its embedded child widget.
-The default is "0.0".

-  **-relwidth** *number*
-    Specifies the relative width of drawers to the *drawerset* window.
-    *Number* is a number between 0.0 and 1.0.
-If *number* is "1.0", then each drawer will take up the entire *drawerset* window.
-If *number* is 0.0, and **-orient** is "horizontal", then the width of each drawer is computed from the requested width of its embedded child widget.
-The default is "0.0".

-  **-scrollcommand** *string*
-    Specifies the prefix for a command for communicating with scrollbars.
-    Whenever the view in the widget's window changes, the widget will generate a TCL command by concatenating the scroll command and two numbers.
-If this option is not specified, then no command will be executed.

-  **-scrolldelay** *milliseconds*
-    Specifies the delay between steps in the scrolling in milliseconds.
-If *milliseconds* is 0, then no automatic changes will occur.
-The default is "0".

-  **-scrollincrement** *numPixels*
-    Sets the smallest number of pixels to scroll the drawers.
-If *numPixels* is greater than 0, this sets the units for scrolling (e.g., when you the change the view by clicking on the left and right arrows of a scrollbar).
-The default is "10".

   **-width** *numPixels*
     Specifies the width of the *drawerset* window.  *NumPixels* is a non-negative value indicating the width the widget.
 The value may have